dmjones/flutter_auth_buttons/README.md

 import 'package:flutter_auth_buttons/flutter_auth_buttons.dart';
 ```

 Use the `onPressed` attribute to capture the button press and call your authentication logic within that.
+To disable
+the button, pass `null` or omit the attribute.

 ```dart
 FacebookSignInButton(onPressed: () {